 Subject to all the correct information being submitted and there being no objections to the application, the BLA tends to grant the license within 3 business days of receiving all the documentation, with the license being valid for 1 year.

 Step 5: Connect, Create, Collaborate

 So, you’re licensed and ready to go… what happens now?
-Remember having the right work environment can have a massive impact on the business success, and the start up journey is far more fun when you have someone to share it with.
+Remember having the right work environment can have a massive impact on business success, and the start-up journey is far more fun when you have someone to share it with.